MorganBergen/computer-ethics/notes/02-metaethics.md

 ## relativism

-a moral statement is true for a person if and only if that statement is part of teh moral code of that person's society.  morality is like the stands of law and etiquette.
+a moral statement is true for a person if and only if that statement is part of the moral code of that person's society.  morality is like the stands of law and etiquette.

 if according to the moral code of my society, abortion is wrong, the the statement 'abortion is wrong' is true for me